 - Tips: If there are a lot of insects in the area, pay attention to mosquito protection when buying a tent.
 The gauze keeps mosquitoes and the like outside, but lets in air.

 Of course, you don’t have to sleep in your sleeping bag when camping in the summer heat.
 But that’s a good idea because modern sleeping bags are designed to hold warmth.
+On the other hand, if you are lying in a sleeping bag, the heat will not suffocate you.

 - Tips: If possible, stay outside in the heat!